-12.4 Using F2PY
+11.1 Using F2PY

-F2PY can be used either as a command line tool $f{2py}$ or as a Python module numpy. $f{2py}$ .
-While we try to install the command line tool as part of the numpy setup, some platforms like Windows make it difficult to reliably put the executable on the PATH.
-We will refer to $f{2py}$ in this document but you may have to run it as a module:
+F2PY can be used either as a command line tool f2py or as a Python module numpy.f2py.
+While we try to provide the command line tool as part of the numpy setup, some platforms like Windows make it difficult to reliably put the executables on the PATH.
+We will refer to f2py in this document but you may have to run it as a module: